hakuamesan/hakuamesan/README.md

 ### Hi there 👋

-## About Me
-- Developer
+Welcome and nice to meet you!

 ## What I like
-- My favorite languages are Swift, C, C++, Go, Python
+- My favorite languages are Swift, C/C++, Go, Python